Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Steelers stats and trends

-- Thus far this season Pittsburgh has two wins against the spread.

-- The Steelers have covered the spread once this season when underdogs by 3.5 points or more (in two chances).
+- The Steelers have been underdogs by 3.5 points or more two times this season and covered the spread once.

-- Pittsburgh's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Pittsburgh's games this season have hit the over on two of six set point totals (33.3%).

-- Pittsburgh is 1-3 against the spread and 2-2 overall when the team picks up more than 295.6 yards.
+- In games that Pittsburgh amasses over 295.6 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Steelers have turned the ball over seven times this season, two more turnovers than the Browns have forced (5).
+- The Steelers have turned the ball over two more times (7 total) than the Browns have forced a turnover (5) this season.

 Home and road insights

-- Cleveland has covered the spread twice at home, and is 3-1 overall there, this year.
+- At home this season, Cleveland has two wins against the spread and is 3-1 overall.

 - In four home games this year, Cleveland has hit the over twice.